Only Natural Pet Wholesome Homemade Dehydrated Dog Food receives the Advisor’s second-best rating of 4.5 stars.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The next two ingredients are chicken meal and turkey meal.
-They are considered meat concentrates and contain nearly 300% more protein than fresh turkey or chicken.
+The next two ingredients are turkey meal and chicken meal.
+These items are considered meat concentrates and contain nearly 300% more protein than fresh poultry.

 The fifth ingredient includes garbanzo beans, also known as chickpeas.
 Like peas, beans and lentils, the chickpea is a nutritious member of the fiber-rich legume (pulse) family of vegetables.